-Figure 2.22 Schematic illustration of how combined forestation and irrigation can influence downwind precipitation on mountainous areas (here in Los Angeles, California area), favour vegetation growth and feeds back to the forested area via increased runoff (Layton and Ellison 2016).
-Areas of forests plantation and irrigation are located on the left panel, whereas consequent downwind effects and feedbacks are illustrated in the middle and right panels.
+Figure 2.22 | Schematic illustration of how combined forestation and irrigation can influence downwind precipitation on mountainous areas, favour vegetation growth and feed back to the forested area via increased runoff.
+Showing Los Angeles, California (Layton and Ellison 2016).
+Areas of forest plantations and irrigation are located on the left panel, whereas consequent downwind effects and feedbacks are illustrated in the middle and right panels.